Melapress/wp-security-audit-log/readme.txt

 Stable tag: 3.1.1
 Requires PHP: 5.3

-Keep an audit trail of all changes on your WordPress - ensure productivity & thwart attacks with the most comprehensive audit trail plugin.
+An easy to use and comprehensive monitoring & activity log solution that keeps a log of all changes & user activity on your WordPress site.

 == Description ==